Vaeb/Twitch-NoPixel-Only/README.md

 ---

 This extension is specifically aimed at NoPixel viewers on Twitch.
-It has two primary features:
+It has three primary features:
 1. Filtering GTAV streams to only show NoPixel activity.
 2. Automatically tagging/customizing NoPixel streams based on:
     1. the active character being played.
     2. the faction (if any) that the character belongs to.
+3. Searching for specific characters or factions.

 ### --- FAQ ---